Bolivia, the wild west of South America

 The south-east is called the Chaco and consists of very dry savannah and bush.
 The altitude is the same as the Amazon.

-It houses the largest salt lake in the world (11,000 km²) called Salar de Uyuni and is surrounded by volcanoes and geysers.
+It houses the largest salt-flats in the world (11,000 km²) called Salar de Uyuni and is surrounded by volcanoes and geysers.

 The Rio Grande, and all other rivers north of it, end up in the Rio Amazon.
 Southern rivers end in the Rio de la Plata.

-To help you plan your own tour we made a small table with interesting destinations and their altitudes in meters.
+To help you plan your own tour we made a small table with interesting destinations and their altitudes in meters and feet.